 Often, people who feel lonely in their marriage are most susceptible to having an emotional affair.
 A wife who feels her husband is emotionally unavailable or a husband who feels neglected by his wife may turn to others outside the marriage to meet their emotional needs.

-Prevent Temptation to Become Emotionally Unfaithful
+Preventing the Temptation to Become Emotionally Unfaithful

 Become proactive in preventing an affair.
 Avoid becoming emotionally intimate with others of the opposite sex.
 If you find conversations becoming frequent or overly personal, take immediate steps to rectify the situation.